-7.1 LEADERSHIP ACTING ALLOWANCES
+LEADERSHIP ACTING ALLOWANCES

-Acting allowances are payable to teachers who are assigned and carry out the duties of Head of School or Assistant Head of School in accordance with STPCD.
-The Pay Committee will, within a four week period of the commencement of acting duties, determine whether or not the acting post holder will be paid an allowance.
+Acting allowances are payable to teachers who are assigned and carry out the duties of head, deputy head or assistant head in accordance with STPCD.
+The pay committee will, within a four-week period of the commencement of acting duties, determine whether the acting post holder will be paid an allowance.